Artificial intelligence: our best hope for winning the cybersecurity battle

 First the bad news: The consensus of experts is that we are losing the battle against cybercriminals.
 Growth in the size of the attack surface is outstripping organizations’ ability to plug all the potential holes – and criminals only need to penetrate the network successfully once to inflict serious damage.

 Now the good news: Relief may be just around the corner.
 Machine learning presents a breakthrough opportunity to turn the tide against attackers and – if not, keep them out – at least limit the damage they can do.

 The biggest problem confronting the security community today is lack of skilled people.
-The global shortage of cybersecurity professionals is now expected to reach 3.5 million open jobs by 2021.
+The global shortage of cybersecurity professionals remains a major issue.
 This crisis comes amid an explosion of data that is seeing information volumes in many organizations double every year.
 As data volumes go, the task of monitoring it to detect threats or theft grows as well.
 People are a far less scalable resource than machines, so AI is our best defense.

 Security operations centers are already overwhelmed by data, and the volume will only accelerate as the internet of things contributes to growth.
 We have many ways to capture and store information, but until recently there have been few ways to derive insights from it, particularly as the volume grows.
 IT organizations have resorted to throwing more tools at the problem – the average enterprise now has 75 different security products – but poor integration prevents them from getting a unified view of all that’s going on inside their infrastructure.